-Dropbox Smart Sync helps you save hard drive space on your computer by moving files and folders to the cloud (online-only).
-Content stored with Smart Sync will appear on dropbox.com, and in the Dropbox desktop app and mobile apps.
-When you need to access a file that is stored with Smart Sync, just double-click it and Dropbox quickly downloads and opens it for you.
+Dropbox Smart Sync helps you save hard drive space on your computer by making files and folders online-only.
+Content stored with Smart Sync can be accessed everywhere you access your files in Dropbox, including dropbox.com and the Dropbox desktop and mobile apps.

 Dropbox Vault is a feature that lets you create a location in Dropbox with an additional layer of security for your most sensitive files.
 You can share your vault with trusted contacts and, like a Dropbox folder, you can access it from anywhere you use Dropbox.